isyuricunha/linkedin-mass-unfollow/readme.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](license.md) file for details.
+This project is licensed under the AGPL-3.0 license - see the [LICENSE](license.md) file for details.

 ## ⚠️ Disclaimer